PlotMasterSuite/PlotMaster/README.md

-All new High Performance flexible plot managment system from Minecraft Servers.
+All new High Performance flexible plot managment system for Minecraft Servers.
 Coming soon to a server near you.